 If you’re job hunting and feeling frustrated, I want you to know you’re not alone!
 No matter what your industry is, job hunting can be a really frustrating process.

 One of the most valuable things you can do when it comes to thinking about your career path is to consider how in demand those jobs will be long-term.
-Thinking big picture about the future of your career path, versus evaluating just a single job, can save you time and money.
+Thinking big picture about the future of your career path and the future job market, versus evaluating just a single job, can save you time and money.

 When it comes to discovering what jobs are in demand, a great place to start is by examining occupations that will continue to be in demand for years to come!

 What Jobs Are in Demand?

 Before we dive in, it’s important to remember everyone has a different opinion on what makes a job a “good job,” or what makes a “good salary.”
 What qualifies as a good salary can vary widely depending on education, experience, industry and geographical location.
 There are also several factors that determine wage and salary differences from one industry to another, and these can vary significantly.

 With this in mind, the data that was used to create this list was gathered from the Bureau of Labor Statistics.
 We looked specifically at jobs that are currently experiencing tremendous growth, which typically means this will continue in the future.